Gigaspaces/xap-docs/site/content/xap110/the-space-transactions.markdown

 # Isolation Level

-GigaSpaces supports three isolation levels: `READ_UNCOMMITTED`, `READ_COMMITTED` and `REPEATABLE_READ` (default).
+XAP supports three isolation levels: `READ_UNCOMMITTED`, `READ_COMMITTED` and `REPEATABLE_READ` (default).
 When using `GigaSpace`, the default isolation level that it will perform under can be defined in the following manner:

 {{%tabs%}}
 {{%tab "  Namespace "%}}

 ```xml
 <os-core:embedded-space id="space" name="space" />

 <os-core:giga-space id="gigaSpace" space="space" default-isolation="READ_COMMITTED"/>